 - Serving food that is dangerous, contaminated, expired, or may cause allergic reactions

-There many other forms of nursing home negligence.
+There are many other forms of nursing home negligence.
 These are but a few of the most common examples.
-If you suspect that negligence might have played a role in your nursing home experience, please contact Viles & Beckman, LLC right away.
+If you suspect negligence might have played a role in your nursing home experience, please contact Viles & Beckman, LLC, immediately.